PC(USA) Mission Co-Workers Mark Hare and Jenny Bent

 Find out more at www.pcusa.org/cobbie-and-dessa palm.

 Living Waters is the global mission program of the Synod of Living Waters (Presbyterian Church USA) that trains and equips church mission groups and others to share the gift of clean water with communities in need, and to empower their partners to continue purifying their water on an ongoing basis.
 Clean waters systems are provided both in Appalachia and other countries.
-A local Board member is from our church, and this program receives funding in the outreach budget of the church.
+This program receives funding in the outreach budget of the church.